U.S. provisional government of New Mexico

-A convention was consequently called by Colonel Munroe, the military governor, which met on May 15, and adopted a state constitution, which all concede to be an admirable instrument.
-The two features which naturally attract most attention are the clear declaration against slavery in the new state, and the appreciation shown of the value of public education.
-It should never be forgotten that this first constitutional convention in New Mexico, in which native New Mexicans composed over ninety per cent of the membership, took this high ground and maintained it courageously, although by so doing they were placing in jeopardy their own right to self-government.
+A convention was consequently called by Colonel Munroe, the military governor, which met on May 15, and adopted a state constitution.
+This constitution included a declaration against slavery in the new state, and the appreciation shown of the value of public education.
+In New Mexico's first constitutional convention, native New Mexicans notably composed over ninety per cent of the membership, even though this placed their rights to self-government in jeopardy.

 This constitution was submitted to the people on the 20th of June, and adopted with substantial unanimity.
 At the same time state officers and a legislature were elected, Henry Connelly being chosen governor, Manuel Álvarez as lieutenant-governor, and William S. Messervy as member of the United States House of Representatives.
 The state legislature met on July 1, 1850, and elected as United States senators Francis A. Cunningham and Richard H. Weightman, but while Weightman was on his way to Washington to claim his seat in the senate the famous compromise measures of 1850 were passed by Congress, one feature of which was the act organizing New Mexico as a territory, with boundaries including the areas now embraced in New Mexico, Arizona, and southern Colorado.
 This organic act was passed September 9, 1850.

 In general, the leader of the native New Mexicans favored statehood, while the American pioneer element wanted a Territorial organization.
-All important officials in a Territory are appointed by the President; in a State they are elected by the people.
+At the time, territorial officials were appointed by the President; in a State they are elected by the people.